 First, request a hearing and the money will be held by the Accounting/Finance Division.
 The hearing will be held to address the garnishment only.
 If you wish to contest the judgment, you need to seek legal advice.

 If the garnishment is valid, where does the money go?

-The money is paid into the Accounting/Finance Division of the Clerk's Office.
+The money is received by the Accounting/Finance Division of the Clerk's Office.
 After three weeks, it is sent to the Plaintiff or the attorney for the Plaintiff.

 How much have I paid to date, or how much has the clerk's office received in garnishments from my employer or bank?

 By looking in the 'Costs' docket you can see how much has been receipted and paid out.
 This information can also be accessed via our Internet web site at www.fcmcclerk.com.